nimishakarnatak/nimishakarnatak.github.io/content/home/recent_news.md

 **[Sept 2023]** Selected for the SIGCHI Emerging Scholars at CSCW 2023 and awarded $1,000 in financial support. \
 **[Sept 2023]** Started D.Phil. in Computer Science at the University of Oxford.  🎉  \
 **[May 2023]** My first-author paper, titled "Is it even giving the correct reading or not?": How Trust and Relationships Mediate Chronic Disease Management in India," has been accepted for publication in ACM TOCHI. 🎉 \
-**[Apr 2023]** Received PhD offers from Imperial College London, UCL, University of Toronto, Max Planck Institute for Intelligent Systems, UIUC, and University of Oxford.
-Accepted at Oxford! 🎉 \
+**[Apr 2023]** Honored to receive PhD offers from Imperial College London, UCL, University of Toronto, Max Planck Institute for Intelligent Systems, UIUC.
+Grateful to have chosen Oxford as the home for my doctoral research. 🎉 \
 **[July 2021]** Joined Microsoft Research India as a Research Fellow. <img style="display: inline-block;" src="https://upload.wikimedia.org/wikipedia/commons/4/44/Microsoft_logo.svg" alt= “” width="20" height="20"> \
 **[July 2021]** Received the Dean's Merit List recognition at IIIT-Bangalore. 🏅 \
 **[July 2019]** Joined the International Institute of Information Technology as an M.Sc. student in the Digital Society specialization: Data Intensive Digital Design. \